-The user can leave the SS/TRK pin floating, and the LM43601 implements a soft-start time of 4.1 ms typically.
-In order to use an external soft-start capacitor, size the capacitor so that the soft-start time is longer than 4.1 ms. Use Equation 23 to calculate the soft-start capacitor value:
+The user can leave the SS/TRK pin floating, and the LM46001 implements a soft-start time of 4.1 ms typically.
+In order to use an external soft start capacitor, choose the capacitor size so that the soft-start time is longer than 4.1 ms. Use Equation 23 to calculate the soft-start capacitor value: